Last Updated on 08/25/23 by quiltripping

 In the front of the ship:

-A walkway wraps around the whole deck.
-In the front, sitting on top of the bridge, is a large open observation space that is accessed by a few stairs.
-This was a good spot for looking at the scenery but it was also quite windy.
+A walkway wrapped around the whole deck.
+In the front, sitting on top of the bridge, was a large open observation space that was accessed by a few stairs.
+This was a good spot for looking at the scenery but it was also very windy.

-Lotus Spa – The spa offers a varied menu of services and treatments.
-There are also steam and sauna rooms and a thermal suite, all of which are complimentary to use.
+Lotus Spa – the spa offered a varied menu of services and treatments.
+There were also steam and sauna rooms and a thermal suite, which I really enjoyed after being out in the cold all day.

-Lotus Spa pool – This adult only pool and two hot tubs is open to everyone, not just those using the spa.
+Lotus Spa pool – this adult only pool and two hot tubs was open to everyone, not just those using the spa.
 Note that during my cruise this pool was closed but the hot tubs were open.

 Midship: